goliatone/application-core/docs/guide.md

 * Normalization of the module name: Name gets sanitized and if the module exposes an alias attribute it will be registered using the alias.
 * Call `init` function of the module.
 It passes any configuration object found with some defaults, `moduleid`, and a logger instance.
-* Register an error handler: If the module instnace is an EventEmitter, it will register an `error` listener to handle module errors.
+* Register an error handler: If the module instance is an EventEmitter, it will register an `error` listener to handle module errors.

 Once the process is completed, context will emit an event of type: `name` + `context.registerReadyEvent` i.e. `repl.registered`